Do you know that plants love a little dose of caffeine? These awesome Coffee Uses Can Change The Way You Garden! Check them out!

 Coffee Uses in the Garden

 1. Growing Veggies in Coffee Grounds

-3. Enhance Your Carrot Harvest with Freshly Ground Coffee
+3. Boost Carrot Harvest with Freshly Ground Coffee

-Growing carrots and radishes in containers or garden?
-You’ll feel good after learning that the use of coffee grounds can boost their growth.
-Mixing their seeds with fresh coffee grounds adds extra bulk and makes the small seeds easier to sow, and as a bonus, the strong coffee aroma repels root maggots and other insects during the early stages of growth.
-To top it all, the grounds also add nutrients to the soil as they decompose.
-To learn more about this idea, visit Instructables!
+Mixing carrot seeds with fresh coffee grounds adds extra bulk and makes the small seeds easier to sow.
+As a bonus, the strong coffee aroma repels root maggots and other insects during the early stages of growth.

-What makes coffee a great addition is the fact it has high nitrogen content, can change the pH (though slightly) to boost flowering, aerates the soil and improves soil texture, thereby creating a favorable medium to support the growth of worms that naturally fertilize the surrounding area.
-You can also use used tea on roses.
-The DoItYourself.com has a fantastic article on it.
+What makes coffee a great addition is the fact it has high nitrogen content, can change the pH (though slightly) to boost flowering, aerates the soil, and improves soil texture.

 5. Carve out a Protective Circle